mjEdit organizes work in a multi-tab system. Each tab is specialized for a specific workspace and works seamlessly with the others.

 Backup and versioning concept

-mjEdit provides a two-tier safety net:
+mjEdit offers a two-tier safety net: